-WHY DOES IT TARNISH AND GO BLACK: If you don't take care of your jewelry by just putting it some jewelry box, it will discolor, or black marks will appear.
+You don't take care of your jewelry by just putting it in some jewelry box, it will discolor, or black marks will appear.
 This tarnish is caused by oxidization.
-This is when the air and other environmental factors such as oxygen or sulfur come in contact with silver, they bond to the surface and cause the silver to be discolored and tarnished.
+This is when the air and other environmental factors such as oxygen or sulfur come in contact with silver, they bond to the surface and copper and cause the silver to be discolored and tarnished.
 Some jewelry and silverware have intentional oxidization for unique jewelry design purposes and to highlight patterns and details or to give the silver jewelry design an antique effect by using sulfur.
-If this is the case keep these 925 sterling silver jewelry sterling silver earrings, rings or necklaces aside for separate cleaning.
+If this is the case keep these 925 silver aside for separate cleaning.
 They must be cleaned in a different way without excessive cleaning and polishing so the details are lost.

 MAINTAINING YOUR 925 STERLING SILVER JEWELRY AND SILVERWARE WITH PREVENTION